SWIRLS_

 4. The TypeScript language service provides completions, hover info, and error checking.

-You don't write type annotations.
-The LSP derives them from your schemas.
+The LSP derives types from your schemas.
+Write schemas, not type annotations.

 Example

 This graph shows how context typing flows through nodes.
-The root node normalizes input from context.nodes.root.input, and the downstream greet node reads context.nodes.root.output with full type safety.
+The root node normalizes input from context.nodes.root.input, the downstream greet node reads context.nodes.root.output with full type safety, and the notify node accesses a secret via context.secrets.

 graph typed_example {